Homemade BBQ Sauce

 - Once everything is mixed well and the sauce has begun to boil, turn heat down to low and let simmer for at least 15 minutes.
 The longer it simmers the more the flavors will develop.

 - Use the quantities listed as a guide.
-I HIGHLY recommend that you taste after each addition (can't you tell, even I got tired of myself typing that) so you can adjust the flavor as you go.
-For example: if you don't like your sauce to be on the sweet side, then reduce or eliminate the brown sugar OR feel free to use a substitute such as honey or molasses in place of the brown sugar.
-But again, remember to taste as you go so you don't add too much.
+I HIGHLY recommend that you taste after each addition (can't you tell, even I got tired of myself having to type that) so you can adjust the flavor as you go.
+If you don't like your sauce to be on the sweet side, then reduce or eliminate the brown sugar OR feel free to use a substitute such as honey or molasses in place of the brown sugar.

 - I don't use salt, because I use garlic salt, but you can most definitely use real garlic (I would add after you melt the butter sauté a bit, then add the ketchup) then add salt to your liking.